stetre/moonglfw/README.md

 MoonGLFW is a Lua binding library for [GLFW](http://www.glfw.org/).

-It runs on GNU/Linux and on Windows (MSYS2/MinGW) and requires [Lua](http://www.lua.org/) (>=5.3)
+It runs on GNU/Linux, MacOS, and on Windows (MSYS2/MinGW) and requires [Lua](http://www.lua.org/) (>=5.3)
 and [GLFW](http://www.glfw.org/download.html) (>=3.1, supports 3.3).